 Thank you for your interest in Bright Future Foundation.
-We are hiring for the following position(s):
+We are currently seeking a Program Advocate – Youth Focused.

-Position Summary: Under the direction of Bright Future Foundation’s Chief Operating Officer, the Bilingual Advocate will support the mission of the organization by ensuring respectful, compassionate, survivor-centered responses to all persons seeking residential and non-residential services with a particular focus on youth victims impacted by violence.
-The Program Advocate will meet regularly with the Advocacy Supervision Team to create survivor-driven treatment plans.
-The advocate will work to identify psychosocial needs of survivors, provide supportive services during court/legal proceedings, and assist with the coordination of additional services.
-Additionally, the advocate will attend regular staff meetings, maintain a client database, institute assessment and quality assurance measures, and provide general office support duties as needed.
-The advocate will also provide emergency, on-call coverage for the 24-7 crisis hotline on a rotating basis.
+Position Summary: Under the direction of Bright Future Foundation’s Chief Operating Officer and Advocacy Supervisor, the Program Advocate will support the mission of the organization by ensuring respectful, compassionate, survivor-centered responses to all persons seeking residential and non-residential services with a particular focus on youth victims impacted by violence.
+The Program Advocate will meet regularly with the Advocacy Supervision Team to create survivor-driven case management plans.
+The Program Advocate will work to identify psychosocial needs of survivors, provide supportive services during court/legal proceedings, and assist with the coordination of additional services.
+Additionally, the Program Advocate will attend regular staff meetings, maintain a client database, institute assessment and quality assurance measures, and provide general office support duties as needed.
+The Program Advocate will also provide emergency, on-call coverage for the 24-7 crisis hotline on a rotating basis.
 The Program Advocate will take the lead on youth outreach and awareness activities in the community.

 (100% of time)

 - Conducts intake and needs assessments with new survivors, particularly youth survivors seeking services.

 - Provides advocacy services for domestic violence, sexual assault, stalking, and human trafficking including safety planning, building support networks, processing trauma, and healing from abuse